Sweet roll

-A sweet roll or sweet bun refers to any of a number of sweet, baked, yeast-leavened breakfast or dessert foods.
+A sweet roll or sweet bun refers to any of a number of sweet, baked, yeast-leavened breakfast, snack or dessert foods.
 They may contain spices, nuts, candied fruits, poppy seeds, etc., and are often glazed or topped with icing.
-Compared to regular bread dough, sweet roll dough generally has higher levels of sugar, fat, eggs, and yeast.
+Compared to regular bread dough, sweet roll dough is enriched with sugar, fat and eggs.
 They are often round, and are small enough to comprise a single serving.
-These differ from pastries, which are made from a paste-like batter; from cakes, which are typically unleavened or chemically leavened; and from doughnuts, which are deep fried.
+These differ from pastries, which are made from a paste-like dough; from cakes, which are typically unleavened or chemically leavened; and from doughnuts, which are deep fried.

 Refrigerated ready-to-bake sweet roll dough is commercially available in grocery stores.

-Sweet rolls are sometimes iced and/or contain a sweet filling.
-In some traditions, other types of fillings and decoration are used, such as cinnamon, marzipan, or candied fruit.
+Sweet rolls are sometimes iced or decorated and/or contain a sweet filling, such as cinnamon, marzipan, or candied fruit..
+Common variations include cinnamon rolls, sticky buns, and Belgian buns.